rackerlabs/docs-cloud-block-storage/rst/devguide/_build/html/_sources/role-based-access-control.txt

 Rackspace Cloud services, including the Cloud Block Storage API, to authorized users only.
-RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Block Storage API service capabilities, based on roles defined by Rackspace.
-The permissions to perform certain operations in Cloud Block Storage API – create, read, update, delete – are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.
+RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Block Storage API service capabilities, based on :ref:`roles defined by Rackspace <cbs-dg-rbac-available>`.
+The permissions to perform certain operations in Cloud Block Storage
+API – create, read, update, delete – are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.